mbsinger162/Residency-Scheduling-Code/README.md

 ## Support

-For questions regarding the code, users can email the developer, Mac Singer, at [maxwell.singer@yale.edu](mailto:maxwell.singer@yale.edu).
+For questions regarding the code, users can email the developer, Maxwell Singer, MD, at [maxwell.singer@yale.edu](mailto:maxwell.singer@yale.edu).